-If you ever visited San Diego, you probably know why San Diego is one of the main tourist hotspots in the US.
+If you ever visited San Diego, you probably know why San Diego is one of the main tourist hotspots in the US and a popular honeymoon destination.
 From beautiful beaches, divine nature, and wildlife to quirky museums, history, and iconic sights, San Diego has something in store for everyone and a plethora of things you can find only in San Diego and nowhere else.
 In this article, we’ll show you 17 unique things to do in San Diego that will give you a glimpse of the uniqueness and quirkiness of America’s Finest City.

 San Diego Old Town and the City’s Beginnings